 Tree-top treadly trails for experienced mountain bikers

 During this day-long ride you’ll cruise beneath ever-changing forests and along lush valleys as you ascend 450m into the rugged Lamb Range.
-The view from the top of Mount Edith is epic and totally Instagram-worthy—your followers will suffer from some serious FOMO.

 A few tips: